DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts-Receivable/Customer-remittance.md

 ## Customer payment journal

-Filter **Imported via financial utilities connection** on the **Customer payment journal**, provides users with the ability to filter to journals imported via the batch job.
+Filter **Imported via financial utilities connection** on the **Customer payment journal**, provides users with the ability to filter to journals imported via the periodic task.